netenglabs/suzieq/docs/inventory.md

     auth: auth-st
 ```

 > Nautobot doesn't currently support retrieving device credentials from Nautobot.
-For now, you must device authentication in SuzieQ.
+For now, you must configure device authentication in SuzieQ.

 ## <a name='devices'></a>Devices